Canon 10D vs 550D

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Canon 550D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 10D: